quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 number of files have been created (since the prior trigger)
 - `DBUser`: Username for EDP RDS instance
 - `DBPassword`: Password for EDP RDS instance
-- `EventBusName`: Name of custom EventBridge event bus that recieves events
+- `EventBusName`: Name of custom EventBridge event bus that receives events

 ![](../imgs/edp-cloudformation-parameters.png)